efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

 **Input**: screenplay as a sequence of scenes each of which has description parts (i.e., what the camera sees) and dialogue parts between the characters.

-**Output**: subsequence of scenes containing most important events in the story; video summary by merging the respective videos for the selected scenes.
+**Output**: much smaller subsequence of scenes containing most important events in the story; video summary by merging the respective videos for the selected scenes.

 ## General summarization algorithms